japila-books/apache-spark-internals/docs/rdd/spark-rdd-partitions.md

 coalesce(numPartitions: Int, shuffle: Boolean = false)(implicit ord: Ordering[T] = null): RDD[T]
 ----

 The `coalesce` transformation is used to change the number of partitions.
-It can trigger link:spark-rdd-shuffle.adoc[RDD shuffling] depending on the `shuffle` flag (disabled by default, i.e. `false`).
+It can trigger spark-rdd-shuffle.md[RDD shuffling] depending on the `shuffle` flag (disabled by default, i.e. `false`).

 In the following sample, you `parallelize` a local 10-number sequence and `coalesce` it first without and then with shuffling (note the `shuffle` parameter being `false` and `true`, respectively).

-TIP: Use link:spark-rdd-lineage.adoc#toDebugString[toDebugString] to check out the link:spark-rdd-lineage.adoc[RDD lineage graph].
+TIP: Use spark-rdd-lineage.md#toDebugString[toDebugString] to check out the spark-rdd-lineage.md[RDD lineage graph].

 ```
 scala> val rdd = sc.parallelize(0 to 10, 8)